itsyuxuan/itsyuxuan.github.io/_pages/about.md

 It's Yuxuan here!

-I'm pursuing a Bachelor of Information Technology degree at The Australian National University.
+I will be graduating with a B.InfTech degree by the end of 2022.

-I'm also an avid photographer and traveler.
+I am also an avid photographer and traveler.

 I have captured the stunning Star Trails above the Parliament House in Canberra, the dazzling Milky Way in the middle of New South Wales, and the Aurora Australis in Tasmania.